Subhash-Medisetty/project/README.md

-# ✨  medical help ✨
+# ✨  Clinical Support ✨

 This is a web based application developed for health related based website in india